mikecali/OCP-4.5-Serverless-Demo/README.md

 Let's start!

+1. Create a new project for eventing demo.

+         $oc new-project bserverlessdemo-eventing

 # Using Developer Console.
 This is to show that you can create a serverless application using Developer Console.